 Incomplete grades are granted only in extenuating circumstances at the discretion of the instructor.
 Students must request to be considered for an incomplete grade with the instructor well in advance of the end of a given semester.
 The instructor and student must then agree to a plan for completing all outstanding class assignments prior to the end of the following semester (excluding summer semesters).
 If outstanding class assignments are not completed, the incomplete grade will be updated automatically to a grade of “F” at the end of the following semester.
 Students who do not complete the outstanding work by the designated time may be ineligible to take subsequent required courses and field practicum.

-• Problems emerge between a student and their field instructor that cannot be remediated with the faculty-field liaison.
+• Problems emerge between a student and his/her field instructor that cannot be remediated with the faculty-field liaison

-• A student violates the NASW Code of Ethics in fieldwork or in the classroom.
+• A student violates the NASW Code of Ethics in fieldwork or in the classroom or raises concerns about suitability in the field

-• A student receives a poor field evaluation or has been dismissed from field placement.
+• A student receives a poor field evaluation or a low-pass grade in field

 Academic Review Procedures

-1. The Academic Review is called by the Program Coordinator.
+The Academic Review may be requested by any faculty or field staff by contacting the program coordinator to discuss the reasons.
+If the reasons are deemed appropriate, an Academic Review is convened by the BSW or MSW Coordinator.
 The Coordinator contacts the individuals involved to invite them and arrange for a day and time.
 The student is then informed when the meeting is scheduled.
-The Academic Review will occur within ten business days of the request for such a meeting.
+Every effort will be made to schedule the Academic Review within ten business days of the request for such a meeting.

-Nothing in this policy statement is intended to interfere with or deny any right guaranteed to a student by the University of Maine system.
+Nothing in this policy statement is intended to interfere with or deny any right guaranteed to a student by the University of Maine system for appeal.

-Should a student not agree with a decision resulting from the Academic Review, an appeal may be precipitated by the student.
-The appeal process is initiated by a letter from the student to the Director of the School of Social Work outlining the reasons for the appeal.
-The Director may contact the student for more information or to schedule a meeting to discuss the situation in more detail.
-The appeal could be resolved at this level, but should the student feel the process has not addressed the issue in a satisfactory manner, he/she may appeal to the Dean of the College of Management and Human Services by contacting the Dean’s office.
-Further, if the student is not satisfied with the resolution at the Dean’s level, the student may appeal further to the Provost.
-All stages of the appeal process are documented and filed in the student’s record.
-If the student feels the above process has not resolved the issue, he or she may request that the USM Student Senate Executive Committee review the issue and report its findings to the President of the University.
-The final decision rests with the President, after the receipt of recommendations from those involved.
+Should a student disagree with any decision resulting from the Academic Review, an appeal may be precipitated by the student within 10 business days from receiving the letter about the review outcome.
+This is initiated by a letter from the student to the Associate Dean of the School of Social Work outlining the reasons for the appeal.
+The Associate Dean may contact the student for more information or to schedule a meeting to discuss the situation in more detail.
+The Associate Dean shall issue a decision in writing to the student and the faculty member within a reasonable period of time, normally not to exceed 10 business days.
+The appeal could be resolved at this level, but should the student feel the process has not addressed the issue in a satisfactory manner, they may next appeal to the Dean of the College of Management and Human Services by contacting the Dean’s office.
+Further, if the student is not satisfied with the resolution at the Dean’s level, the student may appeal to the Provost for a final decision.
+All stages of the appeal process will be documented within the School of Social Work.

 MSW students must be continuously enrolled in the MSW program for at least three credits every Fall and Spring semester.
 Students are expected to adhere to the curriculum plan for their assigned MSW cohort.
 Deviations from the curriculum plan should be discussed with the student’s faculty advisor and may require approval by the MSW Program Coordinator.
 The MSW cohort curriculum guides are available on the MSW webpage